aadhilmsyed/EventsBot/README.md

 - **Flight Hour Tracking Automation**: Say goodbye to manual record-keeping.
 The bot automates the logging of flight hours during events, ensuring that your valuable time is not gone to waste.

-- **Role Assignment Automation**: Your hard-earned flight hours are rewarded with automated role assignments by a simple command issued by the server administrators.
+- **Role Assignment Automation**: Your hard-earned flight hours are rewarded with automated role assignments issued by server administrators.

 - **Member Commands**: Don't worry.
 This bot also has many commands dedicated just for the members.
 From dotspam to flight hours leaderboards and individual flight time tracking, this bot is designed to be compatible for public use.

 ## File Structure

-Explain the structure of your project's files and directories.
-This will help users navigate your codebase.
+Here's an overview of the project's file structure to help you navigate the codebase:

 - `events_bot.py`: The main/driver file of the program.
 - `config.py`: Contains configuration settings and global variables.